 Walking back I walked through a series of Kutiyas or the pod-like structures – which are more than 100 and each one of them is numbered.

 All the ruins have graffiti on them.
-Out of nowhere, the ruins get a dash of colors.
-Graffiti seems to be fresh – done in last one year or so.
+Out of nowhere, the ruins get a dash of color.
+Graffiti seems to be fresh – done in the last one year or so.
 What I liked about the graffiti here is the fact that the theme gels so well with the place.
 There is a bohemian air to the artwork but always with some spiritual symbols like Om or Sri Yantra or meditation poses.
 Colors are mostly subtle, at times just monochrome.

-At places, there are flowers and birds like a colorful peacock.
+In places, there are flowers and birds like a colorful peacock.